curran/dsv-dataset/README.md

 DSV data sets could have incrementally more useful and powerful "levels" of metadata annotation.
 These levels might look something like this:

+ * Level 0 - There is an intention to publish the data set.
+ * Level 1 - The data set is published in some form other than DSV.
- * Level 0 - The DSV string is published on the Web, with no metadata at all.
+ * Level 2 - The data set is published on the Web as a valid DSV string.
- * Level 1 - Metadata that includes the delimiter and type of each column is published.
+ * Level 3 - Metadata that includes the delimiter and type of each column is published.
- * Level 2 - The data set is given a title, description, and source URL.
+ * Level 4 - The data set is given a title, description, and source URL.
- * Level 3 - All columns have a title.
+ * Level 5 - All columns have a title.
- * Level 4 - All columns have a description.
+ * Level 6 - All columns have a description.

 Related work